 Printivity currently provides 3 different weight types for printing on a glossy, standard (by standard, I mean “non-cardstock”) sheet.

 - 60 lb Gloss Text,

 Choosing between the 3 types of Gloss Text at Printivity

-For many print customers that want a thin gloss sheet, 80 lb Gloss Text is a good balance amongst the 3 gloss text options.
-80 lb Gloss Text is the most cost effective sheet among the three options.
+For many print customers that want a thin gloss sheet, 80 lb Gloss Text is a good balance among the 3 gloss text options.
+80 lb Gloss Text is the most cost-effective sheet among the three options.

 60 lb Gloss Text is our ultra-thin glossy sheet, most frequently used for print magazines.
 Because it is typically a specialty sheet, it is more difficult to find than 80 lb Gloss Text.
 Because of its ultra-thin qualities, it also requires special handling and production procedures at our printing facilities.
 It is recommended to print with 60 lb gloss text when the perfect bound book is over 200 pages.
 This way the book stays lightweight and flexible even with a high page count.